 Sad scam has happy ending

-Last week, AARP contacted Wells Fargo, explained the couple's plight and provided a copy of the police report.
-On Aug.
-21, Wells Fargo agreed to refund the couple $4,800.
+After the couple's plight was conveyed to Wells Fargo officials and a copy of the police report was provided, Wells Fargo agreed on Aug.
+21 to refund the couple $4,800.

 In a statement to AARP, a Wells Fargo spokeswoman said: “These credit union customers made multiple cash withdrawals from their credit union account and deposited those funds into a Wells Fargo account.
 The credit union has elected not to reimburse their customers.
 Wells Fargo has elected to do what their credit union did not — refund the $4,800 and work with law enforcement to recover the money.
 As we combat fraud, we understand the frustration and anger of those who are victims of fraud."